 - Delante Desouza as shooting guard Michael Cooper

 - Stephen Adly Guirgis as Frank Mariani

 HBO has tapped Max Borenstein (Kong: Skull Island, The Minority Report) to write and executive produce the forthcoming Los Angeles Lakers drama series.
 Adam McKay, on the other hand, has directed the pilot – and will also executive produce via Hyperobject Industries with Kevin Messick and Jason Shuman.

-HBO’s Winning Time: The Rise of the Lakers Dynasty is scheduled to arrive sometime in March of 2022 – check out the first teaser trailer above.
+HBO’s Winning Time: The Rise of the Lakers Dynasty will be available to stream on Binge from March 6th of 2022 – check out the first teaser trailer above.